xuuajii/reaqtive/packages/components/README.md

-It is a dummy component which provides a the RqtvPageContext and a QGenericObject with 2 experessions: qTitleExpr --> providing the qTitle result qConditionExpr --> providing the qCondition result RqtvPage also accept triggers which are fired when the page mounts.
+It is a dummy component which provides a the RqtvPageContext and a QGenericObject with 2 experessions: qTitleExpr --> providing the qTitle result qConditionExpr --> providing the qCondition result When navigating among RqtvPages you can use query strings to select values in fields.
+Here an example of a query string: ?selections=Customer:Benedict;Zocalo&selections=Account:61099 .
+Place your query string at the end of the url you are navigating to.
+RqtvPage also accept triggers which are fired when the page mounts.
 Like Routes RqtvPages can be nested.
 RqtvPage does not unMount when the route change, to force unmount add a key prop (it has to be unique among pages).